Trevena Inc. (TRVN) with a beta value of 1.74 appears to be a promising investment opportunity.

 Trevena Inc. (NASDAQ: TRVN) Trading Performance Indicators

-Here are Trevena Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 5.60.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 99.84.
+Check out the current performance indicators for Trevena Inc. (TRVN).
+In the past quarter, the stock posted a quick ratio of 5.60.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 90.63.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.35, a number that is poised to hit -0.10 in the next quarter and is forecasted to reach -0.29 in one year’s time.